How Seven Lakes Assisted Living Overcame an Outbreak

-Amanda Bumin, executive director of Seven Lakes Assisted Living & Memory Care, said her “entire life was consumed” by the six-week fight to quell a coronavirus outbreak at her facility.
+Amanda Bumin, executive director of Seven Lakes Assisted Living & Memory Care, said her “entire life was consumed” by the six-week struggle to quell a coronavirus outbreak at her facility.

 The virus is thought to have moved furtively into the assisted living community through an infected worker.
 Another infection was later identified at the facility, prompting state-mandated testing for all employees and residents.